The Look At That (LAT) Pattern Game

 3. Once you are far enough away that your dog begins to show glimpses of disengagement, scatter several small treats in the grass to help you both take a second to decompress a bit.

-• Transcript coming soon!
-Please email me if needed.
+The rest of this description is coming soon!
+Please email if needed.

 Next